spectrocloud/hello-universe-db/README.md

 ## Prerequisites

-Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your local machine is available.
+Ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is available on your local machine.

 - Use the following command and ensure you receive an output displaying the version number.
     ```